trevorkbond/LearnOfChrist/README.md

 - 4/2 - Build out frontend.
 - 4/9 - Deploy backend services to AWS lambdas, frontend to S3, CloudFront.
 - 4/16 - Wiggle room/wrapping up project.

+Note - after creating this initial plan I learned about free deployment options on Vercel, so I opted with that for my frontend.

+## Deployment

+This project is currently deployed as a progressive web application at [this link](https://learnofchrist.vercel.app).